 Tavia Grant

-Previously, she worked for Report on Business for a decade, where she covered topics ranging from inflation and global trade to income inequality, currency markets, long-term unemployment and labour migration.
+Previously, she worked for The Globe’s Report on Business for a decade, where she covered topics ranging from inflation and global trade to income inequality, currency markets and labour.

-Before joining The Globe, she worked as a business reporter for Bloomberg News in Zurich and Toronto.
-She has a degree in international development and Spanish.
+Before joining The Globe, Tavia worked as a business reporter for Bloomberg News in Zurich and Toronto.
+She has a degree in international development and Spanish, and has lived in Switzerland, Belize, Ecuador and Spain.

 Years in Journalism